RTÉjr: Programming

-The channel has a wide range of domestically produced programming, either in-studio programming or animations.
+The channel has a wide range of live-action and animated programming, usually dubbed in either Irish or English, these are mainly Irish-produced programs (such as Boy Girl Dog Cat Mouse Cheese and Puffin Rock), however, there are some acquired programming (mainly sourced from the BBC).

 Its flagship programme is hosted by former Six member Emma O'Driscoll, Muireann NiChiobhain, Clara Murray and their puppet friends Séamus the dog and Bláithín the flower fairy.
-The channel has a strong focus on inclusive programming with a mix of programming in Irish, English and Irish Sign Language.